Skip to content

 How to read it

-Prefer consistent citations to authoritative pages you control (docs, research, registry pages) over random forum mentions.
-A spike in low-trust citations is a warning even if LLM-Score looks high.
+Prioritize consistent citations to high-trust pages you control (docs, research, legal pages).
+A spike in weak sources is a risk signal even when LLM-Score looks healthy.

 When to use